there-platform/d-art.auction-house/README.md

 ### DeletePreConfiguration

-The `DeletePreConfiguration` entrypoint is responsible to delete a preconfigured auction, note that as soon as buyer bid it the preconfigured auction move to the auction big_map where updates, and deletion are not possible anymore.
+The `DeletePreConfiguration` entrypoint is responsible to delete a preconfigured auction, note that as soon as buyer bid the preconfigured auction move to the auction big_map where updates, and deletion are not possible anymore.

 ``` ocaml